dedica-team/nivio/docs/source/install.rst

        name: My first item

-Upload (POST) this file using curl:
+Create the file tutorial.yaml and upload (POST) this file using curl:

 .. code-block:: bash